Mathematical Analysis of Amoebas

 Cubic membrane formation for oxidative damage defense

 The amoeba is a eukaryotic organism; therefore, it contains numerous membrane organelles optimized for its survival and proliferation.
 This includes the cellular powerhouse, the mitochondria.
-As mitochondria are the site of oxidative phosphorylation to create ATP, they are subjected to high amounts of reactive oxygen species (ROS), and thus oxidative damage.
+As mitochondria are the site of oxidative to create ATP, they are subjected to high amounts of reactive oxygen species (ROS), and thus oxidative damage.
 Research on amoeboid mitochondria has revealed an adaptation of their cristae (Deng et al., 1999).
 Amoebae appear to form cubic mitochondrial cristae, depicted in Figure 12.

 Figure 12: Visualization of cubic phospholipid organization present in the inner mitochondrial membrane of amoebae (Landau & Rosenbusch, 1996).